Welcome to our career advice hub!

 Today’s HR departments are inundated with job applications.
 It’s not uncommon to see over 100 applicants to a job opening.

 Many large companies now use ATS software to filter candidates.
-If your CV template isn’t well formatted for these automated systems, you’ll likely get rejected without ever seeing the eyes of a recruiter.
+If your CV template isn’t well setup for these automated systems, you’ll likely get rejected without your application ever being seen by the actual recruiter.
 If you’re not familiar with these ATS Softwares, read our guide on how they work (and how to beat them!)

-To help you out, we’ve got 11 free ATS optimised CV templates that you can download free of charge.
+To further help you out, we’ve also got 11 free ATS formatted and optimised CV templates that you can download and use at zero cost.

-Be sure to format your CV properly.
-It’s the first impression you make, and perhaps the most important impression.
+Next, be sure to format your CV properly.
+It’s the first impression you make, and perhaps the most important.

 Now that you’ve got a good CV template, you’ll need to fill it with great CV content.

 Every CV has a few main sections that are critical to include (as advocated by Workforce Development Authority of Singapore).
 They are expected, and if your CV lacks them, or if they are written poorly, your chances of landing an interview are much, much lower.
 Spend some time reading about how to properly and effectively craft each major CV section.
-If you’re in a hurry, here are a few quick tips you can use to tide you over
+If you’re in a hurry, here are a few quick tips and tricks you can use to tide you over.

 If you need a bit of inspiration, check out some CV samples written by our team of professional writers.
 You’ll notice that our CVs are filled with relevant power verbs to help the candidate stand out from the crowd.

 When crafting your CV, think deeply about your competitive advantage (career narrative).
-What’s your special sauce?
+What makes you special or different?
 Why should the recruiter pick your CV over other applicants?
-Once you identified your unique selling point, ensure it’s well presented in your CV.
+Once you’ve identified your unique selling point, ensure it’s well presented in your CV.
 The recruiter must be able to identify it immediately.

-Our firm focuses deeply on clearly identifying and presenting our client’s competitive advantage in the CV.
-It’s helped our clients land interviews for the most competitive jobs at top firms such as Google and McKinsey Consulting.
+Our firm focuses on clearly identifying and presenting our client’s competitive advantage in the CV.
+It’s helped our clients land interviews for the most competitive jobs, at top firms such as Google and McKinsey Consulting.

 The Cover Letter

-Now that the CV is out of the way, get started on writing a great cover letter.
-Great cover letters give an added edge to your application.
+With your perfect CV now in hand, get started on writing a great cover letter.
+Exceptional cover letters give an added edge to your application.